 *Please note that the SIN3A gene, which has been described as the critical gene in Witteveen-Kolk syndrome, is not covered by the probes in this P245 probemix.

-Microdeletion and microduplication syndromes are defined as a group of clinically recognisable disorders characterised by a small (< 5 Mb) deletion or duplication of a chromosomal segment spanning multiple disease genes.
+Microdeletion and microduplication syndromes are defined as a group of clinically recognisable disorders characterised by a small (< 5 Mb) deletion or duplication of a chromosomal segment spanning one or multiple disease genes.
 The phenotype is the result of haploinsufficiency or overexpression of specific genes in the critical interval.
 Clinically well described syndromes, for which the involvement of multiple disease genes has been established or is strongly suspected, include DiGeorge syndrome (22q11 microdeletion), Williams-Beuren syndrome (7q11 microdeletion), Neurofibromatosis type 1 (17q11 microdeletion), Smith-Magenis Syndrome (17p microdeletion) and many more.
 Most patients with microdeletion/microduplication syndromes present with intellectual disability (ID), developmental delay (DD), congenital abnormalities and/or dysmorphic features.

 Intellectual disability and developmental delay affects 1-3% of the population and results from extraordinary heterogeneous environmental, chromosomal and monogenic causes.
-Detailed analysis of the Online Mendelian Inheritance in Man database and literature searches revealed more than a thousand entries for ID and DD, and more than 290 genes involved in clinical phenotypes or syndromes, metabolic or neurological disorders characterised by ID/DD.
+Detailed analysis of the Online Mendelian Inheritance in Man (OMIM) database and literature searches revealed more than a thousand entries for ID and DD, and more than 290 genes involved in clinical phenotypes or syndromes, metabolic or neurological disorders characterised by ID/DD.

 The genetic changes of microdeletions/duplications are often not detectable by the current band resolution using routine or high resolution karyotyping (2-5 Mb) but require the application of molecular cytogenetic techniques such as Fluorescence In Situ Hybridisation (FISH), MLPA or array Comparative Genomic Hybridisation (aCGH).

 The SALSA MLPA Probemix P245-B1 Microdeletion Syndromes-1A contains 50 MLPA probes with amplification products between 130 and 499 nucleotides (nt).
 The probes detect sequences involved in a distinct subset of microdeletion and microduplication disorders (described above).
 Complete probe sequences are available online (www.mrcholland.com